zozoh/titanium/doc/en-us/com/ti-gui.md

 {
   title : "i18n:xxx",
   icon  : "fas-file",
+  className : null,
   actions : [/*
  	 action menu items, @see <ti-menu> for more detail */],
+  // TODO maybe delete it I should be actionDisplayMode
   //.....................................
   // required and must be unique name : "b0",